saladinjake/fullstack-laravel-react-educational-tech-application/README.md

 see his cart, add to wishlist, checkout and make payments because EMS needs to make profit.

-- Finally I need proper code documentation for the future

-- These were his words after the discussion held with Ali Mohammed prior to the last meeting held with the outsourcing team:  """I will give you more details if i have more time.
-But I need it up and running as soon as possible.
-  A quick functioning application and must be with the latest technological trend.
-React atleast!!!
-  I know you understand what I mean?
-  You are a professional and I presume you do have in place a team with such outstanding expertise to can carry out the nitty gritty assignment and make this happen Right or wrong???"""

 - With this information , you as an aspiring Senior